Which iPad cellular plan should you get?

-LTE service can be incredibly useful, however, if you plan to use your iPad on the go and don't want to drain your iPhone's battery to tether.
-The Cellular model also sports a GPS antenna, if you plan to use your iPad for navigation.
-I've had LTE-capable iPads since their beginnings, and I love being able to freely work on a close-to-laptop-size device with a cellular antenna.
-If you have good coverage where you're traveling, it means never having to worry about finding a Wi-Fi hotspot or tethering your iPhone to work.
+LTE service can be beneficial if you plan to use your iPad on the go and don't want to drain your iPhone's battery to tether.
+The Cellular model also sports a GPS antenna if you plan to use your iPad for navigation.
+If you have good coverage where you're traveling, it means never having to worry about finding a Wi-Fi hotspot or tethering to your iPhone to work.

-Before you buy: Check your LTE data coverage and speeds
+Before you buy an iPad cellular plan: Check your LTE data coverage and speeds

 There are lots of great deals on tablet data available for your iPad — but it's not going to do you any good if you can't use that data in your local area.
 Before you choose a plan for your iPad, we recommend checking out your carrier's coverage maps.
 You'll also want to see what carriers have the most reliable coverage and speeds in your area — comprehensive coverage means nothing if that coverage is slow as molasses.

 Where to buy your Wi-Fi + Cellular iPad

 In the U.S., the best place to order your iPad is through Apple — either through the Apple Online Store, Apple Store app, or in a physical Apple Store.